 In addition to fraud by sellers, which is usually rooted out early in the process, there have been examples of bad practices on the part of an originator.

 One such case is a matter still pending in Maryland with the company Access Funding, where an activist attorney general targeted Access after a reporter wrote some articles in the Washington Post about the company’s marketing and sales practices.

 Undoubtedly Access pushed the envelope at times in their marketing and sales practice, but I am not aware of any laws broken.
 It’s our hope in the industry that Access’s defense of this matter will ultimately prevail, but it’s been a very long and I am sure very expensive process for them.

 To the best of my knowledge, secondary market payees are all receiving their payments while the matter is being litigated.
-In addition to the AG matter, a class action case was filed against Access, and it was mediated and settled in favor of the sellers of payments.
-Indeed, this more and more looks like a vendetta case by the attorney general as it’s been years that this has been going on, and the sellers have already been compensated thru the class action.
+In addition to the AG matter, a class action case was filed against Access.
+Remarkably, the Attorney General fought this class action and prevailed, taking money AWAY from the very residents he’s supposed to protect!
+Indeed, this more and more looks like a vendetta case by the attorney general as it’s been years that this has been going on, and the sellers had a viable offer of cash compensation thru the class action.
 To my knowledge, no payments have been reversed or orders unwound.